dward2/BME547/Lectures/intro_to_git.md

 $
 ```

-A folder is simply a place to store files on your computer.
+A directory is simply a place to store files on your computer.
+(Note, the terms
+directory and folder are used interchangeably.)
 ![empty_directory.png](../Resources/Git/git_concepts_files/empty_directory.png)

-To create a git repository in this folder, enter the following command:
+To create a git repository in this directory, enter the following command:
 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first
 $ git init